Life is busy. You may not want to spend it cooking your gluten-free dinners in your kitchen.

 This is the perfect dish to make something quick and easy that everyone will eat.
 Stir fry dishes are great for placing a healthy meal on the table within minutes.
 The peeling and chopping may take some time.
 Yet, you can chop everything beforehand and toss it together when you get home.
 There are multiple ways to make this dish by changing up the veggies, or adding in a protein if needed.

-Simply choose your favorite veggies – broccoli, peppers, onions, or carrots, whatever you have on hand.
+Simply choose your favorite veggies – broccoli, peppers, onions, carrots, or whatever you have on hand.
 Peel, slice, or chop all the veggies.
 Add a little amount of olive oil or coconut oil to your pan on medium heat.
 Sauté the onions until they soften a bit.
 Add in the carrots as they take a little longer to soften.
 Next, add the peppers and broccoli.
 Make sure to cut the broccoli into bite-sized pieces so they cook through quickly.
 Continue to toss the veggies every so often.
 Add in some chopped bok choy or spinach for an added health kick.
 Sprinkle with fresh or dried thyme, parsley, and basil.
 Stir well.

 Serve alone, over brown rice or quinoa.